microsoft/vscode-docs/api/extension-capabilities/theming.md

 [Theme Color Reference](/api/references/theme-color) is a good starting point for customizing UI Component colors.

 If you want to change the color of text in your editor, you need to know how the text is tokenized.
-VS Code provides a handy command "Developer: Inspect TM Scopes" that shows you the TextMate scopes of each syntax token in the editor.
+VS Code provides a handy command `Developer: Inspect TM Scopes` that shows you the TextMate scopes of each syntax token in the editor.

 ![tm-inspector](./images/theming/tm-inspector.png)